frodosghost/SoYoureGettingAWebsite/README.md

 This is the source code for the pamphlet, **So You're Getting a Website**.
 It is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

+## About this Book

+This book has been made over time as we have been responding to clients questions about getting a website and what they should be aware of.
+It has grown as a resource and we wanted to make it available to clients before they were getting started with a new website.

 ## Why?

 I have spent hours writing emails to clients detaling the ins-and-outs of gaining returns for the websites I have created for them.
 After a while I knew I writing the same things over and over again and it was time to put the words into one place, with the aim of becoming a pamphlet I can hand out to clients before we work together.